omunroe-com/navewiki/[HowTo]-Hacking-on-the-CoffeeScript-Compiler.md

    need to be mentioned explicitly in the change log and reduce related commits to single entries.
 Then turn them into nice little summarizing bullet points and move them over to `documentation/sections/changelog.md`.
-It helps visiting related issues and PRs on github while doing this.
+It helps visiting related issues and PRs on GitHub while doing this.

 3. Run `cake release` to rebuild the JavaScript files from the CoffeeScript source, which should include the new version number.
 It also runs the tests